sunshowers/z3.rkt/README.md

 and Racket support.
 For now, you'll need to extract the Z3 tarball into this directory, which should create a subdirectory called `z3`.

-If you see an error looking for "libgomp" or something similar, make sure you have this library installed.
-For Ubuntu running the following command should
-work:

-    sudo apt-get install libgomp1

 License
 =======